The Dhirubhai Ambani Professor

 MGMT802 - Change, Innovation & Entrepreneurship

-This course will provide students with a theoretical foundation and a set of practical tools for the management of innovation, and the change associated with it, both in corporate settings and start-up situations.
+This course will provide you with a theoretical foundation and a set of practical tools for the management of innovation, and the change associated with it, both in corporate settings and start-up situations.
 For the purposes of the course, innovation is defined as the profitable commercialization of a new idea: product, market, process or technology.
 The theoretical background will be provided by multiple readings, your knowledge of which will be tested in a readings report.
 The practical tools will be provided via lecture/discussion sessions, your skills at which will be demonstrated in an innovation assessment for an actual innovation opportunity.
 In addition the teams will be required to present a proposed game-changing innovation that reconfigures the basis of competition in a selected industry.

 MGMT810 - Social Entrepreneurship